xiangshen-dk/servicenow_agent/DEPLOYMENT_GUIDE.md

 - Links to the ServiceNow OAuth endpoints

 #### Step 3: Patch Agent with Authorization
+- Dynamically retrieves the project number from the project ID
 - Links the deployed agent to the authorization resource
 - Enables the agent to use OAuth for ServiceNow access